SentimentAliens/Sentiment-Annotation-Corpus/README.md

 ## 📘 Contents

-- **Sentiment Annotated Corpus.xlsx** — The dataset containing the annotated sentences and their corresponding sentiment labels.
+- **Sentiment Annotated Corpus.xlsx** — The dataset containing the 501 annotated sentences and their corresponding sentiment labels from two annotators.
 - **Sentiment Annotation Guideline.pdf** — The official documentation describing annotation procedures, decision rules, and label definitions.

 ---